Headstorm/shukra/README.md

 ## Meta

-Distributed under the MIT license.
-See ``LICENSE`` for more information.
+Distributed under the Apache 2 license.
+See [LICSENSE](LICENSE) for more information.